 When you look back at your time at Benedictine University on Commencement Day, what are the memories that you will remember most?
 The likely answers will be the bonds, memories, and friends that you made throughout your time here.

-Having over 40 different Student Organizations and Clubs, Benedictine shows it's commitment to diversity and involvement by different a wide spectrum of getting involved.
+Having more than 40 student organizations and clubs, benedictine shows its commitment to diversity and involvement by offering a wide spectrum of different ways to get involved.